-Under the rule proposal the owner/operator would now be required to submit corrosion assessments to Ecology.
-The cost for such reporting involves sending an electronic copy of the assessment.
+Under the rule amendments the owner or operator will now be required to submit corrosion assessments to Ecology.
+The cost for such reporting involves sending an electronic copy of the assessment.9

-We estimated this cost based on 0.1 hours of reporting clerk's time, a \$15.24 hourly wage9 multiplied by a factor of 2.257 for overhead 10, and an inflation adjustment of 2.7 percent 11.
+We estimated this cost based on 0.1 hours of reporting clerk's time, a \$15.24 hourly wage10 multiplied by a factor of 2.257 for overhead,11 and an inflation adjustment of 2.7 percent.12

-This results in a cost of \$3.53 per assessment, which converts to a 20-year present value 12 of approximately \$60 over the five sites.
+This results in a cost of \$3.53 per assessment, which converts to a 20-year present value13 of approximately \$60 over the five sites.